woohoolabs/yin/README.md

     // Getting the "id" of the currently requested book
     $id = $jsonApi->getRequest()->getAttribute("id");

-    // Retrieving a book domain model with an ID of $id
+    // Retrieving a book domain object with an ID of $id
     $book = BookRepository::getBook($id);

     // Instantiating a book document